 ethos (that of past generations).
 (E.g., "In America, women have always been

-counterpart of this is The Appeal to
+opposite of this is The Appeal to

-Novelty, e.g., "It's NEW, and [therefore it must be] improved!"
+Days"), e.g., "It's NEW, and [therefore it must be] improved!"

 something cannot be true because if it were the

 "Global climate change cannot be caused by human burning

 non-polluting energy sources would bankrupt American

 industry," or "Doctor, that's wrong!
 I can't have

 won't live to see my kids get married!")
 Not to be confused with Actions have Consequences.